 The Fibernet SJ1 facility is highly available with redundant connections to tier 1 and tier 2 network carriers, with diverse fiber paths entering the building.
 The power redundancies include backup generators and preferred fuel contracts.
 California colocation customers can rest assured that their servers located in Fibernet’s colocation facility in San Jose, CA is secure, available and fitted with sufficient redundancies built in to ensure high-availability.

-Network Connectivity in California
+Network Connectivity and Data Center Services in California

 With the large tech presence, colocation in California has a very well developed network infrastructure with hundreds of network carriers peering their networks.
 Most all major global network carriers will have a PoP in Silicon Valley and Los Angeles where the fiber paths to Asia and South America begin.
 The most famous colocation facility in California is the One Wilshire building located in downtown Los Angeles which has some 350 network carriers peering in their meet me room (which is where you can find the most in-demand and expensive colocation space on the West Coast).
 Fibernet’s Silicon Valley data center has 20+ on-net carriers available to customers.